Code-Platoon-Assignments/react-news-site-iii/README.md

 4. Within `SectionPage.js`, utilize the `filter()` function to retrieve articles by a specific section, and store them in a state value (`articles`).
 Remember, we'll be using `useEffect` here, just like we did for our HomePage component.
 5. Pass `articles` into the `<ArticleList>` component, thereby rendering the `ArticleList` with articles for the desired section.

-Attempt to navigate to **http://localhost:5173/#/sections/world**, and confirm that this is showing you the appropriate content.
-We should only see news articles that have a section value of "world".
+Attempt to navigate to **http://localhost:5173/#/sections/ask**, and confirm that this is showing you the appropriate content.
+We should only see news articles that have a tag value of `ask_hn`.

 ## Section Links in `AppNav.js`
 Now we need to update our AppNav component to use the new route that we added.
 We'll be using the Link component from the React Router, just like before, to facilitate internal navigation within our application.